Self-help software for disputing your medical bill.

 Every letter ends with an escalation reference that names the offices you can contact next — your state Attorney General's Office of Consumer Protection, the Centers for Medicare & Medicaid Services (CMS), the IRS (for non-profit hospital §501(r) compliance), and the Better Business Bureau.
 The decision to file any complaint is yours.
 Once a formal complaint is filed, the matter typically moves from front-line billing into legal and compliance review — outcomes still vary case by case.

-The bill on your kitchen counter is probably wrong.
+Check the bill on your kitchen counter against federal data.

 1. Upload your bill